 - If you want to change your owner status from default, you need to ask another owner to make another person as an owner.
 That owner can then remove the old owner's permissions or the old owner can remove their own permission.

 - If you are the only owner of a workspace with multiple team members, you will need to transfer the ownership of that workspace to your another team member before deleting your account.

 If you're a creator, you have full access of the workspace or stack that is shared with you.
 You cannot modify billing settings or plan, give yourself owner permissions or change the workspace owner's permission levels.
 If you want to perform those actions, contact your workspace owner to give you those rights.

-Here's few things you can do as a Creator for workspace/stack:
+Here's few things you can do as a Crator for workspace/stack: